About the package

 - $40 million towards providing physical improvements to the CBD streetscape, which could include wider footpaths, bollards and street planter boxes

 - $87.5 million Outdoor Eating and Entertainment Package to support hospitality businesses prepare for COVID Normal reopening across Victoria.
 This includes:

-- $58 million for grants of up to $5000 for hospitality businesses with an annual payroll of less than $3 million to help them adapt to outdoor dining
+- $58 million for grants of $5,000 for hospitality businesses with an annual payroll of less than $3 million to help them adapt to outdoor dining

 - $15.7 million package to help Victorian exporters get their products to market by addressing logistics and supply chain issues caused by the pandemic, and establishing new trade channels through virtual trade missions and assistance adapting their export strategies in a rapidly changing global market.
 Register your interest for the Export Recovery Package by visiting the Global Victoria website.